top of page

 Blood Meridian, by Cormac McCarthy

 1. Blood Meridian, by Cormac McCarthy.
+The best American novel.
 Soldiers travel west along the Mexico-Texas border, to California, being paid for human kills by the scalp.
 If the stories of Jesus constitute the New Testament, this heavy tale by McCarthy is the Dark Testament.
 When you die, you might live again, but first you will die.
 Every sentence, paragraph, or grouping of five words or more would be impossible for any other author to write.
 The story is prophetic and ancient, words carved upon a rock.

 -- Able Doctor